AFFF Lawsuits | October 2024 Update

 While firefighters are the most at-risk group for harmful AFFF exposure, other people also can come into contact with AFFF in sufficient amounts and recurrence that they may face serious health risks.

-Military personnel are at high risk for AFFF exposure because this product is commonly used in military settings such as airfields and ships to combat potential fuel fires.
+Military personnel is at high risk for AFFF exposure because this product is commonly used in military settings such as airfields and ships to combat potential fuel fires.

 Airport personnel can also be at risk for contact with AFFF since many airports have a history of using firefighting foam.

-The LLN team also represents several airport workers exposed to high levels of PFAS as airport firefighters trained extensively with AFFF firefighting foam, which in turn impacted the drinking water with unacceptable levels of dangerous chemicals such as PFAS.
+The LLN team also represents several airport workers who were exposed to high levels of PFAS while working as airport firefighters and training extensively with AFFF firefighting foam.
+This, in turn, impacted the drinking water with unacceptable levels of dangerous chemicals such as PFAS.

 Some Claimants Were Harmed by Exposure to Persistent AFFF in the Environment